Harlei

-Harlei de Menezes Silva or simply Harlei (born March 30, 1972 in Belo Horizonte), is a retired Brazilian goalkeeper.
+Harlei de Menezes Silva or simply Harlei (born March 30, 1972), is a retired Brazilian goalkeeper.
 He played most of his career for Goiás.

 Harlei has also reached the milestone of 600 games for Goiás and has helped them avoid relegation in the 2007 season by just 1 point after defeating Internacional 2–1 on the final day.

 On 11 December 2014, Harlei retired, becoming Goiás' new director of football.